Siao-pin/resolver/README.md

     username: 'Ivan',
     email: 'ivan@russia.ru',
-    description: 'This message will never be displayed' });
+    description: 'This message will never be displayed' }, function(err, data) {
+    console.log(data);
+});
 // output: { username: 'Ivan' }
 ```

-If required parameter is missing or parameter has wrong value or type the different type of Error will be thrown.
+If required parameter is missing or parameter has wrong value or type the different type of Error will be returned.
 This
 feature will help you to distinguish different error types.

 ### Putting it all together